utting98/Manchester-referencing/README.md

 ISBN search is a trial feature where for any book based source you can enter the ISBN number of the book and the form will attempt to autofill all of the entry fields.
 It is important to check the automatically entered data is what you expect as it scrapes the data from google books so may not always be correct.
 If there was a fail while attempting to find the information during the search a popup will come up to advise on the next steps.
 If all of the fields are autofilled correctly you can then click generate and your reference will be generated as normal for manual inputs and appending the reference list.

-To reiterate please check all autofilled inputs to ensure that all information is correct and all entries are formatted as per the example text for each input field denoted (e.g. [EXAMPLE])
+To reiterate please check all autofilled inputs to ensure that all information is correct and all entries are formatted as per the example text for each input field denoted (e.g. [EXAMPLE]).

 If any bugs are found please flag them to me and I will address them when I can.